A seamless, extended DG approach for advection-diffusion problems on unbounded domains: Conclusions and perspectives

 The correctness of the extended DG scheme, particularly regarding the finite/semi-infinite interface fluxes, was validated in a series of numerical experiments with the linear homogeneous and non-homogeneous advection-diffusion equation and the nonlinear viscous Burgers' equation.
 By comparison with a standard single domain implementation, spurious signals due to the presence of different basis functions are of negligible entity on a range of spatial resolutions, thereby complementing and strengthening results obtained with hyperbolic systems in \cite{benacchio:2013, benacchio:2019}.

 In tests where the semi-infinite subdomain featured a reactive damping term, the extended DG scheme displayed compelling performance in efficiently absorbing outgoing waves in linear and nonlinear models.
 A very small number of Laguerre modes, both in absolute terms and as a proportion of the total computational load, was sufficient to damp single Gaussian signals and wave trains without spurious phenomena spoiling the simulation in the finite subdomain.
-Relative errors with respect to a single-domain DG scheme are small enough to make the extended DG scheme an interesting technique for the discretization of fluid dynamics problems on unbounded domains.
+Notably, the extended DG scheme displayed reflections in the finite subdomain with maximum amplitude more than one order of magnitude smaller compared with a single-domain DG scheme using a non-uniform grid and the same number of modes.
+In addition, the advantage using the proposed extended scheme grows with decreasing number of modes in the semi-infinite subdomain.
+While the results were obtained with a linear advection-diffusion model, we expect these findings to be corroborated on nonlinear systems and tests with more complex wave dynamics, making the extended DG scheme an interesting technique for the discretization of fluid dynamics problems on unbounded domains.

 The results achieved in this work offer a number of perspectives for future investigation.
 First, a similar extended DG approach can be developed coupling a strong form, nodal DG discretization on the finite domain to the strong form, nodal approach with scaled Laguerre functions for the semi-infinite domain, a choice that displayed stability advantages in the large P\'eclet number case.
 The scheme can then be implemented in multiple dimensions, using tensor product-based discretization approaches on semi-infinite strips or circular domains, where the problem is discretized using the extended DG scheme in the vertical or radial direction and a discontinuous Galerkin approach in the horizontal or azimuthal direction.
 Such a model may find applications, for example, in the modelling of the solar corona.
 The extension to systems of parabolic equations or to non-linear diffusion may be considered, such as are found in turbulence modelling.
 From a more theoretical perspective, the possibility to prove inf-sup conditions for the extended DG approach could also be investigated.